MLB DFS Projections — Best Daily Fantasy Baseball Plays — Wednesday, July 1, 2026

 Top fantasy points spot: Junior Caminero

 Junior Caminero (TB) tops the board at 100, facing RHP Seth Lugo.
-The righty is piling up fantasy points at 2.200 fantasy/PA against righties this year — and 3.619 over the last two weeks, an elite bat worth about 2.31 fantasy points a trip.
+The righty is piling up fantasy points at 2.183 fantasy/PA against righties this year — and 3.535 over the last two weeks, an excellent bat worth about 2.29 fantasy points a trip.
 And Seth Lugo has been getting lit up by righties lately — 3.125 fantasy points per batter faced.
-The bullpen behind him is roughly average to that side.
+The bullpen behind him hasn't been any better to that side, so there's no relief late.
 He's hitting in a spot worth about 4.5 trips, so the volume's there.
 He's owned Seth Lugo too — .500 across 6 career trips.
-It all sets up in a neutral park.
+It all sets up in a neutral park, weather helping.

 The rest of the top of the board